Man suspected of stalking, killing homeless people arrested

 “There is nothing dignified,” he said, “about allowing people to sleep on subway platforms.”

 Calvan reported from New York City.
-Associated Press writer Mike Balsamo contributed to this report.
+Associated Press writers Mike Balsamo and Colleen Long contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.